kestrel99/kestrel99/README.md

 ### Hi there 👋

+I'm a pharmacometrics consultant, a founder and partner at [Occams](https://www.occams.com), and a fellow and past president of the [International Society of Pharmacometrics (ISoP)](https://www.isop.org).

+Also an #rstats fan.
+I maintain [pmxTools](https://www.github.com/kestrel99/pmxTools) and I'm part of the [nlmixr2](https://www.github.com/nlmixr2/nlmixr2) dev team.

+I'm on <link rel="me" href="https://fosstodon.org/@justinwilkins">Mastodon</a>!

 <!--
 **kestrel99/kestrel99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.